andre-st/goodreads-toolbox/friendrated.md

 "0 read 0 hits" is either an empty shelf or a shelf accessible only to friends of that person (depends on your login).

+By using the `--toread` option you can generate an alternative list about the most _wished-for_ books among the members you follow.

 ## Observations and limitations